Free Excel formula generator with syntax checker

 Date formulas are used to calculate deadlines, ages, workdays, month ends, payment dates, and overdue tasks and reports.
 You no longer have to count calendars by hand in your process with these formulas.

-The date functions (TODAY, DATEDIF, NETWORKDAYS, WORKDAY, EOMONTH, YEAR, MONTH and DAY) are working in Excel and Google Sheets.
+The date functions (TODAY, DATEDIF, NETWORKDAYS, WORKDAY, EOMONTH, YEAR, MONTH, and DAY) work in both Excel and Google Sheets.

 Financial Formula Creator